 There are so many Asana in the context of Yoga and Uttanpadasana is one of them.
-It is a classic pose which is performed in the position of supine.
+It is a classic pose that is performed in the position of supine.
 Uttanpadasana coined from Sanskrit word.
 In this, ‘Ut’ means to lift, ‘Tan’ is to extend or stretch and the meaning of ‘Pada’ is the leg.
 This yoga pose reduces and tones your belly coz you have to lift up both of your legs.
 So, this yoga posture is also known as Leg raised pose and sometimes it is known by Dwipadasana (‘Dwi’ stands for two and Pada represents the legs).

 Steps of Uttanpadasana